 At the heart of VVS is an experienced, motivated and caring faculty.
 Possessing a variety of life experiences, strengths, and cultures, the VVS faculty are passionate about their subjects and dedicated to providing a project-based, student-centered program.
 We are always interested in receiving employment inquiries from talented educators who share our mission.

-Employer Information: Verde Valley School is a small independent boarding and day school serving 120 students in grades 9 – 12.
-We are an International Baccalaureate World School and our student body is approximately 50% international.
+Verde Valley School is a small independent boarding and day school serving 120 students in grades 9 through 12.
+We are an International Baccalaureate World School, and our student body is approximately 50% international.
 Our guiding principles include academic excellence, intercultural understanding, environmental stewardship, physical labor and service to others.
 Please visit our website for more information at www.vvsaz.org

-Job Description: Verde Valley School seeks a skilled and enthusiastic high school Visual Arts teacher to teach Visual Arts classes to students in grades 9 – 12 with a range of ability levels and experience with art.
+Verde Valley School seeks a skilled and enthusiastic high school Visual Arts teacher to teach Visual Arts classes to students in grades 9 – 12 with a range of ability levels and experience with art.
 Topics include but are not limited to: drawing, painting, photography, design, sculpture, and printing.
-The Visual Arts curriculum culminates with the IB Visual Arts course is a two-year portfolio-based course which culminates with the submission of IB assessments in the senior year.
-The IB Art curriculum also incorporates a significant amount of research and writing as art history is integrated into the studio curriculum.
-The IB Visual Arts teacher will be responsible for guiding students through the production of the art portfolio as well as curating three student art shows per year in the school gallery.
-The IB Visual Arts position requires experience designing curriculum, differentiating instruction, and using educational technology.
+The Visual Arts curriculum culminates with the IB Visual Arts course, a two-year portfolio-based course which culminates with the submission of IB assessments in the senior year.
+The Visual Arts position requires experience designing curriculum, differentiating instruction, and using educational technology.